vertexcover-io/linkedin-spider/README.md

 ## Disclaimer

-This tool is for educational and research purposes.
+This tool is for personal use only.
 Please:

 - Respect LinkedIn's Terms of Service
 - Use reasonable rate limits